 - 187 Consider the following statements. - I. In this group, the plasmodium differentiates and forms fruiting bodies, bearing spores at their tips. - II.
 Spores possess true walls. - III.
 The spores are dispersed by air currents. - IV.
-The spores are extremely resistant and survive for many years even under adverse conditions.

-- (a) euglenoids

-- (b) slime moulds

-- (c) dinoflagellates

-- (d) chrysophytes

-- 188 Consider the following statements.

-- I. Bruce discovered that the parasite of sleeping sickness is transmitted by tse-tse fly.

-- II.
-Sleeping sickness of Trypanosoma gambiens is also called gambian trypanosomiasis, which is found in Western and central parts of Africa.

-- III.
-Trichomonas vaginalis inhabits vagina of women and causes the disease leucorrhoea.

-- IV.
-Entamoeba histolytica resides in the upper part of the human's large intestine and causes the disease known as amoebic dysentery.

-- (a) I, II and III - (b) II, III and IV - (c) I, II and IV - (d) All of these - 189 Consider the following statements and place them into true and false category. - I. The fungi constitute a unique kingdom of heterotrophic organisms. - II.
+The spores are extremely resistant and survive for many years even under adverse conditions. - The above statements are assigned to - (a) euglenoids (b) slime moulds - (c) dinoflagellates (d) chrysophytes - 188 Consider the following statements. - I. Bruce discovered that the parasite of sleeping sickness is transmitted by tse-tse fly. - II.
+Sleeping sickness of Trypanosoma gambiens is also called gambian trypanosomiasis, which is found in Western and central parts of Africa. - III.
+Trichomonas vaginalis inhabits vagina of women and causes the disease leucorrhoea. - IV.
+Entamoeba histolytica resides in the upper part of the human's large intestine and causes the disease known as amoebic dysentery. - Which of the statements given above are correct? - (a) I, II and III (b) II, III and IV - (c) I, II and IV (d) All of these - 189 Consider the following statements and place them into true and false category. - I. The fungi constitute a unique kingdom of heterotrophic organisms. - II.
 The common mushroom and toad stools are fungi. - III.
 White spots seen on mustard leaves are due to the presence of parasitic fungus. - IV.
 Some unicellular fungi (Ustilago) are used to make bread and beer. - V. Puccinia graminis tritici is responsible for yellow rust of wheat. - VI.
-Penicillium vields the antibiotic penicillin.
+Penicillium yields the antibiotic penicillin.

-True False
+False

-(a) I, II, III IV, V, VI
+IV, V, VI

-(b) I, II, III, VI IV, V
+IV, V

-(c) II, III, VI I, IV, V
+I, IV, V

-(d) IV, V I, II, III, VI
+I, II, III, VI

 - 190 In Phycomycetes, asexual reproduction takes place by zoospores or by aplanospores.
 Regarding these spores, consider the following statements and choose the correct option. - I. Zoospores are motile and aplanospores are non-motile in nature. - II.
-These spores are endogenously produced in sporangium.

-Which of the statements are true and false?

-- (a) I is true, but II is false

-- (b) I is false, but II is true

-- (c) I and II are true

-- (d) I and II are false
+These spores are endogenously produced in sporangium. - Which of the statements are true and false? - (a) I is true, but II is false (b) I is false, but II is true - (c) I and II are true (d) I and II are false

 - 191 Consider the following statements about sexual reproduction. - I. In class-Phycomycetes, sexual reproduction produces a resting diploid spore called zygospore. - II.
 Zygospores are formed by the fusion of two gametes. - III.
-All zygospores are of isogamous type.

-- (a) I and II (b) I and III (c) II and III (d) All of these - 192 Analyse the following statements about class-Ascomycetes. - I. Mycelium is branched and septate. - II.
+All zygospores are of isogamous type. - Which of the statements given above are correct? - (a) I and II (b) I and III (c) II and III (d) All of these - 192 Analyse the following statements about class-Ascomycetes. - I. Mycelium is branched and septate. - II.
 The asexual spores are conidia, produced on the special mycelium called conidiophores. - III.
-Sexual spores are called ascospores, which are produced in sac-like asci.

-- (a) I and II (b) I and III (c) II and III (d) All of these - 193 Consider the following statements. - I. Mycelium is branched and septate. - II.
+Sexual spores are called ascospores, which are produced in sac-like asci. - Which of the statements given above are correct? - (a) I and II (b) I and III (c) II and III (d) All of these - 193 Consider the following statements. - I. Mycelium is branched and septate. - II.
 The asexual spores are generally not formed. - III.
 Vegetative reproduction takes place by fragmentation. - IV.
 Sex organs are absent, but sexual reproduction takes place by somatogamy. - V. Karyogamy and meiosis take place in basidium to form four haploid basidiospores. - VI.
-Basidia are arranged in fruiting bodies called basidiocarp.

-- (a) sac fungi - (b) bracket fungi - (c) imperfecti fungi - (d) club fungi - 194 Consider the following statements about Deuteromycetes. - I. Some members are saprophytes or parasites. - II.
+Basidia are arranged in fruiting bodies called basidiocarp. - The above statements are assigned to - (a) sac fungi (b) bracket fungi - (c) imperfecti fungi (d) club fungi - 194 Consider the following statements about - Deuteromycetes. - I. Some members are saprophytes or parasites. - II.
 A large number of members are decomposers of litter and help in mineral cycling. - III.
 Alternaria, Colletotrichum, Cercospora and Trichoderma are examples of Deuteromycetes.